modal-labs/gpu-glossary/gpu-glossary/perf/compute-bound.md

 to provide sufficient [arithmetic intensity](/gpu-glossary/perf/arithmetic-intensity) for execution to be compute-bound.

-For more on LLM inference, see our [LLM Engineer’s Almanac](https://modal.com/llm-almanac/summary).
+For more on LLM inference, see our [LLM Engineer's Almanac](https://modal.com/llm-almanac/summary).